🕯️ Tutorial · 6 min read

 Assembled mold with rubber bands wrapped around the grooves

-Press the halves together with the wick centered.
-Stretch one #64 rubber band into each of the two grooves.
-They should sit flush.
-Loose?
-Double-wrap.
+Press the halves together with the wick centered and stretch one #64 band into each groove.
+They should sit flush; if loose, double-wrap.

 5